 During the day, they spend most of their time in tree hollows, with each individual inhabiting up to 20 different dens within their home range.
 This is why old growth trees are so important to them!

 DID YOU KNOW?
 Greater gliders have been recorded living up to 15 years!

-Our recent report into Australia's threatened forest wildlife also identified that logging of their habitat in Victoria has been proven to cause declines or local extinctions of Greater Glider populations.
+Our report into Australia's threatened forest wildlife also identified that logging of their habitat in Victoria has been proven to cause declines or local extinctions of greater glider populations.

 Right now, around Australia, industry continues to log old growth forest and endangered species’ habitat.

 But with your support today, we're ready to hold the government to account to protect the places we love, and all the plants and animals that call them home.

 Small, speedy & on the brink of extinction